-Hugh Morrison has joined West Dean College fresh from leading a team responsible for the care and management of more than 35,000 objects and artworks at 162 historic properties across Scotland.
+Hugh Morrison has joined West Dean College fresh from a senior position in a team responsible for the care and management of more than 35,000 objects and artworks across Scotland.

 Managing loans to and from national and international museums was also an important part of his remit north of the border, where Morrison also worked with colleagues to research and develop interpretative displays for long term and temporary exhibitions.
 He additionally helped develop a website on which collections have been published online.